sujithjay/sujithjay.github.io/_posts/2019-06-07-Notes-on-Mesos.md

 ## Elasticity
 > An elastic system is able to adapt to workload changes by provisioning and de-provisioning resources in an autonomic manner, such that at each point in time the available resources match the current demand as closely as possible. [^3]

 Elasticity, as defined above, is a scheduling problem.
-There are multiple design choices to consider to achieve elasticity and based on these approaches, resource-management systems can be bucketed into categories.
+There are multiple design choices to consider to achieve elasticity and based on these choices, resource-management systems can be bucketed into categories.
 The table below lists the categories suggested in the paper, along with the design choices:

 Approach  |  Resource Choice |  Interference |  Allocation Granularity |  Fairness
 --|---|---|---|--